-Born near Winnipeg on 2 April 1881, son of Alexander McCurdy and Isabella Downey, he occupied high positions in the publishing and advertising business in Winnipeg over a 48-year career.
+Born at Osborne on 2 April 1881, son of Alexander Steele McCurdy (1828-1910) and his second wife Isabella Matilda Downey (1846-1912), he lived for a time with his parents on a homestead near Coultervale.
 Educated at Wesley College, he graduated with a BA from the University of Manitoba in 1900.
 As a student, he received awards in the areas of mathematics, Latin, and chemistry.

 In 1901, he began working with the Winnipeg Free Press becoming Advertising Manager four years later.
 He was briefly employed by the Grain Growers’ Guide before leaving this organization to work with the McPherson-McCurdy Advertising Agency, a firm he organized with R. J. McPherson.
 In 1913, he left this firm to return to the Free Press as director, secretary-treasurer and assistant to the general manager.
 This professional relationship ended in July 1924 when he became Business Manager of the Winnipeg Tribune.
 In January 1936, he was appointed Vice-President and Managing Director of the Tribune Newspaper Company Limited, eventually taking on the title of Publisher.
 In 1942, he was elected Vice-President of the Southam Company Limited, a position he continued to serve after his retirement in 1948.

 McCurdy was Director of the Canadian Press (1936-1941, 1942-1943, 1944-1945) and served as Director, Vice-President (1941-1942), and President (1942-1944) of the Canadian Daily Newspapers’ Association.
 In addition to his association with the Canadian Chamber of Commerce, he also held a number of offices on the Winnipeg Board of Trade that included a period as President (1932-1935).